pablogomezlhp/Milestone_Project04/README.md

 TMDB api https://www.themoviedb.org/documentation/api
 Fontawesome https://fontawesome.com
 GoogleFonts https://fonts.google.com
+[HTML] is a semantic markup language utilised as the shell of the site.

+CSS means Cascading Style Sheets and was used on the design of the site.

+Python was utilised to compose the game logic.

+Flask is a Python web framework, library used for developing web applications.

+MongoDB is a NoSQL database program, to implement a data-store using JSON-like documents with schema.

+Jinja2 was utilised to render HTML templates, imparting between front-end and back-end.

+jQuery is used for HTML document traversal and manipulation, event handling.

+javascript is used to create responsive, interactive elements for web pages, enhancing the user experience.

+Materialize is utilised for developing the entire UI and consistent throughout, also including Material Design Icons courtesy of Google.

+Google Fonts provides the Josefin Sans and sans-serif fonts applied across the entire website

+Font Awesome is the source for the social media icons.
 ## User Testing
 The following test cases have been performed to test functionality:
      -	Alert pop-up